Azure-Samples/service-bus-dotnet-manage-queue-with-basic-features/README.md

 - csharp
 products:
 - azure
-services: Service-Bus
+extensions:
-platforms: dotnet
+- services: Service-Bus
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing Service Bus Queues with basic features in C# #

  Azure Service Bus basic scenario sample.
  - Create namespace with a queue.
  - Add another queue in same namespace.
  - Update Queue.
  - Update namespace
  - List namespaces
  - List queues
  - Get default authorization rule.
  - Regenerate the keys in the authorization rule.
  - Get the keys from authorization rule to connect to queue.
  - Send a "Hello" message to queue using Data plan sdk for Service Bus.
  - Delete queue
  - Delete namespace

 ## Running this Sample ##